kealanheena/battle/README.md

 - #sleep_spell
   - should increment the turn counter after an attack
   - should increment the turn counter by 2 if immobilised
+- #heal_spell
+  - should increment the turn counter after an attack
+  - should increment the turn counter by 2 if immobilised
 - #poison_damage
   - should do additional damage if true
   - it should do nothing if false